leoBitto/DjangoForge/README.md

 # HOW TO START
 1. enter server
-2. pull from git inside folder with the project name
+2. clone from git
-3. execute the script
+3. execute the scripts

 #### create the postgreSQL DB and User DONT FORGET THE SEMICOLON!